tlbdk/cv/resume.typ

 ]

 #resume-entry(
-  title: "Architect and Backend Developer",
+  title: "Team lead and Backend Developer",
   location: "Copenhagen, Denmark",
   date: "2016-04 - 2017-04",
   description: "Danske Bank, MobileLife",
 )
 #resume-item[
+  Danske Bank is a Nordic bank with 3.5 million customers and 20,000 employees.
+]
+#resume-item[
-  Help build "June" a June by Danske Bank, an award-winning digital investment and advisory platform named Best Robo-Advisor in Europe by the Financial Times.
+   I was part of the MobileLife team that was responsible for building the next generation of banking products.
+The team was a mix of internal and external resources and was responsible for building the backend services and APIs for June by Danske Bank, an award-winning digital investment and advisory platform named Best Robo-Advisor in Europe by the Financial Times.
 My main focus areas was on the backend architecture, security, customer on-boarding and tech team recruitment.
 ]

 #resume-entry(